 You might feel like you have too many things to do or too many issues to cope with.
 You might feel like you can’t rest or even breathe.
 Stress and overwhelm can lead to serious physical health concerns.

 This physical symptom often results from or accompanies mental health issues such as depression.
 Fatigue can cause you to sleep more than usual or have trouble getting out of bed in the morning.
+Your emotions can also be affected by fatigue; you might feel perpetually “drained” even when you’re functioning well in daily life.

 People with agoraphobia fear being in places where they might experience panic attacks or become trapped.
 Some people may become unable to leave their houses.